Concept: Charlson Comorbidity Index

 - two SAS macros that identify the Charlson Comorbidity categories and the total number of categories for each individual record (hospital episode).
 One macro is based on ICD-9-CM diagnoses codes and the other is based on ICD-10 diagnoses codes;

-- SAS code that identifies the appropriate Charlson Comorbidity category for each record from the Medical Services / Physician Claims data based on 3- and 5-digit ICD-9-CM diagnosis codes; and
+- a SAS macro that identifies the appropriate Charlson Comorbidity category for each record from the Medical Services / Physician Claims data based on 3- and 5-digit ICD-9-CM diagnosis codes; and

-- SAS code that calculates a longitudinal Index score based on all of the episodes of hospital care and physician visits for an individual and the applicable weights for each category of comorbidity.
+- a SAS macro that calculates a longitudinal Index score based on all of the episodes of hospital care and physician visits for an individual and the applicable weights for each category of comorbidity.

 MCHP Charlson Comorbidity Index SAS Macros for Hospital Data - Individual Episode of CareThere are two different SAS macros available for working with hospital data: one for use with ICD-9-CM diagnosis codes and one for use with ICD-10 diagnosis codes.